“Commemorating the poignant ill-fated journey of 1,490 famine emigrants in 1847”

-The National Famine Way at EPIC, The Irish Emigration Museum when the Strokestown Famine walkers concluded the six-day walk commemorating the poignant ill-fated journey of 1,490 famine emigrants who walked from Strokestown Park to ships in Dublin in 1847, at the height of the Irish Famine.
+The National Famine Way is Ireland’s latest accredited 165km national heritage trail walk from Roscommon to Dublin which was launched in May 2019, commemorating the poignant ill-fated journey of 1,490 famine emigrants who walked from Strokestown Park to ships in Dublin in 1847, at the height of the Irish Famine.

-The National Famine Way is topped and tailed by two iconic museums – The National Famine Museum and EPIC The Irish Emigration Museum / Jeannie Johnston Replica Famine Ship, adding depth and integrity to this thought-provoking trail.
+The National Famine Way is topped and tailed by two iconic museums – The National Famine Museum at Strokestown Park (Roscommon) and EPIC, The Irish Emigration Museum / Jeannie Johnston Replica Famine Ship (Dublin), adding depth and integrity to this evocative trail.
 Approximately thirty pairs of interactive bronze 19th century children’s shoe sculptures set on plinths are interspersed along the route.

 Walkers included Cathal Póirtéir (writer, broadcaster and former RTÉ Radio1 journalist,) Professor Mark McGowan (University of Toronto, Death or Canada Docudrama) and Dr. Christine Kinealy (Ireland’s Great Hunger Institute at Quinnipiac University, Connecticut, USA).

-Caroilin Callery said that the walkers were delighted with the support along the route over the past six days, including many schools and local communities.
+Caroilin Callery of the National Famine Museum said that the walkers were delighted with the support along the route, including many schools and local communities.
 “In walking in the footsteps of our missing Strokestown 1,490, we hope to honour their legacy and spread the word as we continue to work to trace some of the descendants of those who survived this walk and emigrated to Canada and the United States.
 Go online to www.nationalfamineway.ie to join the search and help us find the #Missing1490,” continued Ms. Callery.

 “National Famine Walk: ‘Remember your soul and your liberty’” Link to Irish Times article from May 2017 here.